khalidassalafy/Cohere-Align/README.md

    --cuda
  ```

 where `m` is model name, `s` is source text path, `t` is target text path, `o` is output directory path.
-For more parameters, see the script.
+For more parameters, see the [alignment script](https://github.com/abumafrim/Cohere-Align/blob/main/scripts/cohere_align.py).

+You can also use the jupyter notebook above to align sentences.